 Welcome to the third article in the four-part We Must Stop The Insanity situational awareness series.
 In case you missed the previous two articles (which I encourage you to go back and read) or if you need a refresher, indulge me as I do a little recap.
 In Part 1, I talked about flawed size-ups.
 In Part 2 I discussed why firefighters fail to be defensive when the fire conditions indicate offensive operations are inappropriate.
 In this installment I am going to look at incident scene staffing.

-The training practices used in many communities are setting up emergency response personnel for failure and flawed situational awareness.
-The sad part is most don’t even realize they’re doing it.
+The training practices used in many communities are setting up emergency response personnel for failure and flawed situational awareness. [tweet this] The sad part is most don’t even realize they’re doing it.
 When casualties occur, so do investigations.
 The investigations result in recommendations for how to prevent future casualty events.

 Using this NIOSH recommendation, let’s look at how we train at our burn buildings.
 As I travel around and teach first responders I have the good fortune to see many training facilities.
 Most burn buildings I’ve encountered are made of steel, concrete or a combination of the two.
 The fires are from Class-A combustibles or propane and are, for the most part, produce a consistent and predictable amount of smoke and fire.

 Offensive (interior attack) operations should only be considered when sufficient resources are on scene to conduct offensive operations with a reasonable degree of safety, including the ability to perform essential support functions (i.e., water supply, ventilation, lighting, utility control, accountability, rapid intervention teams).